pedrohenriqueofc05/Python_Script_Launcher/readme.md

 ## Notes

 -   Ensure all script paths in `config.json` are valid.
--   The launcher automatically adjusts its interface based on the number of scripts configured.
+-   The launcher automatically adjusts its interface based on the number of scripts configured and the `ROW_LIMIT` setting.
--   For troubleshooting, check the console output (source version) or logs (if implemented in the built version).
+-   For troubleshooting, check the `debug.log` file for detailed error messages.

 ## Known Issues

-- No support for command line arguments
+-   No support for older versions of Python.
-- No support for older versions of python
+-   Scripts without a valid `path` key in `config.json` will not be executed.

 ## Building the Executable